Peter the Painter

-Peter the Painter (Pēteris Krāsotājs), also known as Peter Piaktow (or Piatkov, Pjatkov, Piaktoff; Pēteris Pjatkovs), was a member of a gang of immigrant Latvian anarchists in London in the early 20th century.
+Peter the Painter (Pēteris Krāsotājs), also known as Peter Piatkow (or Piatkov, Pjatkov, Piatkoff; Pēteris Pjatkovs), was a member of a gang of immigrant Latvian anarchists in London in the early 20th century.
 After supposedly fighting in and escaping the siege of Sidney Street in 1911, he became an anti-hero in London's East End.
 He was never caught, and there is some question as to whether he had participated in the Sidney Street incident, or even whether he existed at all.